pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Exploration.md

 * A custom visualization using your own code.

+Following sections showcase few of the analysis techniques for the Hotel-bookings data.

 ### Target Leakage

 Target leakage occurs when there is data in a machine learning training dataset that is strongly correlated with the target label, but is not available in real-world data.
 For example, you may have a column in your dataset that serves as a proxy for the column you want to predict with your model.

 When you use the Target Leakage analysis, you specify the following: